Consultation: | FYEG General Assembly 2024 |

 fees?

-Yes, there are a few organisations that already use this model to calculate
+Yes, there are a few organizations that already use this model to calculate

 membership fees.
 An example is LSU - The National Council of Swedish Children